buildbot/buildbot/master/docs/manual/customization.rst

     c['change_source'] = changes.SVNPoller("http://divmod.org/svn/Divmod/trunk/Nevow")

 But what happens when we want to track multiple Nevow branches?
-We have to point our ``svnurl=`` high enough to see all those branches, but we also don't want to include Quotient changes (since we're only building Nevow).
+We have to point our ``repourl=`` high enough to see all those branches, but we also don't want to include Quotient changes (since we're only building Nevow).
 To accomplish this, we must rely upon the ``split_file`` function to help us tell the difference between files that belong to Nevow and those that belong to Quotient, as well as figuring out which branch each one is on.

 ::